StuartCox3107/street-art-at-home/README.md

 ## Credits & acknowledgements

 - Template for footer taken from [colorlib.com](https://codepen.io/hasib_technobari/pen/QmNxwy) and style customised for own site

-- Basic functionality for contact us app used from this tutorial [learndjango.com](https://learndjango.com/tutorials/django-email-contact-form) and style customised for own site

 - As always, the advice and support from my mentor Rohit